wahlstedt/codebook/README.md

 ## Troubleshooting
 ### Printing
 Chrome is recommended and known to produce correct pages.
-Safari seems to have issues with printing and can split up pages weirdly.
+Safari seems to have issues with printing and can split up pages in weird ways.

 ## Acknowledgements
 Inspired by [cnpaperplay](https://github.com/dcmouser/cnpaperplay) which in turn is based on the boardgame